Roller sports at the 2015 Pan American Games: Participating nations

 A total of 15 nations qualified athletes.
-The numbers in parenthesis represents the number of participants entered.
+The numbers in parentheses represent the number of participants entered.

 Qualification

 A total of 56 skaters qualified to compete at the Games.
 20 male and 20 female speed skaters along with eight male and eight female figure skaters qualified.
 A nation was allowed to enter a maximum of six athletes (two male and two females in speed skating, with a maximum of one athlete per each figure skating event).
 The host nation (Canada) automatically qualified with a full team.